 The Canon 16-35mm f2.8L II Experience

-Now that I’ve had this lens a while I’ve noticed it can really open up my scenes and make them look larger than life.
+Now that I’ve had this lens a while I’ve noticed it can open up my scenes and make them look larger than life.
 The Canon 24-70mm f2.8L is a nice lens but its focal range just doesn’t allow you to expand the world the same way as an ultra-wide can.

 4 Things I Love About This Lens